liranbg/JCEaverageCalculator/_posts/2014-10-05-how-to-get-involved.md

 {% endhighlight %}

-At this point you can do what ever you want with the code and push to your github account.
+At this point you can do whatever you want with the code and push to your github account.
 If you want us to pull code from you, it could be a bug fix, a new feature you coded or whatnot just send us a pull request at github!